Small Refrigerated Trailer for Sale

 All of these problems accumulate more repairs and a life expectancy 75% to 50% less than high quality trailers.
 Truly some small refrigerated trailers will fail after five years whereas high quality and higher quality trailers regularly last 10, 15 and 20 years.
 The repairs alone during that time make the real value the highest quality trailers.
 Are the features standard or options?
 Not only will they last you longer but in the event of resale they will provide a higher return on investment.

-refrigerated pull behind tailers, refrigerated cargo trailer, refrigerated box for pickup truck, polar temp refrigerated truck bodies, polar temp refrigerated trailer, polar king, meat trailer, ice trailer for sale, freezer trailer sales, cooler trailer sales, cold storage trailer, walk in trailer
+refrigerated pull behind tailers, refrigerated cargo trailer, refrigerated box for pickup truck, refrigerated truck bodies, refrigerated trailer, polar king, meat trailer, ice trailer for sale, freezer trailer sales, cooler trailer sales, cold storage trailer, walk in trailer